celariss/heating_control_server/HA_integration/README.md

 > IMPORTANT: Do not forget to restart your Home Assistant instance !

+That's it !
+Heating controler server is already looking for existing thermostat on your HA instance to make them available on mobile and desktop clients.

 ## ...
 Or install manually
+The instructions that follow are done by the install script, but you also can execute them by hand :
 #### 1. Update the configuration file
 The configuration file to update is located here : `./heating_ctrl_default_configuration.yaml`